AldoFusterTurpin/printer-timeline-backend/app/README.md

 Set env variable DEVELOPMENT=true in file dev.env when whant to use development mode (it will create a local server at http://0.0.0.0:8080).

-Set env variable DEVELOPMENT=false in file dev.env when whant to deploy it in AWS, it will not run in a local server as it will be expecting to execute in a AWS Lambda.
+Set env variable DEVELOPMENT=false in file dev.env when whant to deploy it to AWS, it will not run in a local server.
+Instead it will be expecting to execute in an AWS Lambda.

-Yo don't need to modify the other environment variables.

-Assuming you are in the root of the project...
+Set env variable MAX_TIME_DIFF_IN_MINUTES= with the value of the max difference between start time and end time for the queries.
+It can't be greater than twoo weeks (condition forced in the code).
+It has that limit to prevent expensive time scans.

-* Summary of set up (check that you are at the root of th project before executing the commands because some commands include a 'cd' as part of the command itself 🧐).
+* Summary of set up (check that you are at the root of the project before executing the commands because some commands include a 'cd' as part of the command itself 🧐).

 First export the environment variables of dev.env.